drawbuildplay/blog/content/blog/building-a-home-tips-for-the-final-walkthrough.md

 * All decorative elements (shutters, caps, pillars) etc are in place - compare to the model home or other neighbors.
 * All trim has been painted.
 * No major cracks in the driveway.
-* All exterior brick and paving is not cracked or chipped.
+* All exterior brick, siding, and paving, is not cracked or chipped.
+* No cracked or broken windows (all labels have been removed properly).
 * Gutters and drain downspouts have been installed along all roof area's.
 * HVAC units are in good condition and functioning.
 * All roof tiles are in place and not lifting or damaged.